 This seminal 1969 film by noted documentarians Albert and David Maysles follows a group of traveling Bible salesmen slinging the good word in a variety of low-income neighborhoods around the U.S. The sellers in question speed, swear, and pitch their way through the film while trying, sometimes in vain, to make their quotas.
 It’s a movie that many haven’t seen, and that’s a shame, because it’s as terrific as it is heartbreaking.

 What you can learn: In almost diametrical opposition to the two films based on Belfort above, “Salesman” doesn’t make the sales role seem glamorous at all.
 In fact, it’s very much the opposite—especially because the main character in the documentary is a man who continually struggles to make quota.
 That’s something every seller’s dealt with at some point in his or her career, and the doc makes a great case for getting creative and not giving up, even when the chips are down.
 It also shows that using the same pitch over and over again, without getting to know your prospects and their motivations, is a recipe for disaster.
+Take stock of your calls, decks and emails, do they all look the same?
+Or are you >configuring your messaging in a way that gets attention?

 3. “Death of a Salesman”